CTJChen/martxc/README.md

 martexpmap.py - computes an exposure map based on an attitude file with designated RA and DEC pixel size and optional RA/DEC range parameters.
 Also works with products of martevt2img.py to make expsure maps with shared fits header keywords.

+martmkarf.py - generate aperture and off-axis corrected auxillary response file.

-martpoisson.py - A simplified script for adding background noise to a fits image.
+martpoisson.py - a simplified script for adding background noise to a fits image.
+Requires prior knowledge on the background count rate per pixel (not a part of martxc).

 ## martxc uses the following python packages: